namanchopra21087/master/Secure File Transfer Protocol(SFTP)/SFTP-CODEBASE/Readme.txt

 * Even spring batch can also be used.

 Note:-
-For reference we can use files inside "Secure File Transfer Protocol(SFTP)/SFTPClient/" folder.
+For reference we can use files inside "Secure File Transfer Protocol(SFTP)/SFTPClient/" folder for setting up the project.